WEST TEXAS BASS TRAIL 2024 RULES

 • All decisions made by the tournament director are final.

 • A blind draw at the last regular season tournament will determine the Championship Lake.
-The Championship will be from the previously fished tournament lakes at the last tournament or another lake at the tournament director’s discretion.
+The Championship Lake will be drawn from the previously fished tournament lakes or another lake at the tournament director’s discretion.
+The Two Day (2) Championship will be held on the drawn lake on the designated Championship dates.

 • Championship entry fee will be $300.00 for each qualified team.
 The championship payout will be based on the number of entered teams plus $20.00 from each entry paid during the regular season that was carried over.
 All sponsor money will go to the Championship payout.